semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.node-component.layer.md

 ## Immutability

-**[[sflo.concept.mesh.resource.element.node-component.layer.version]]** (historical concrete datasets, i.e., versioned folders like `_v1/`, `_v2/`) should be treated as immutable once created.
+**[[sflo.concept.mesh.resource.element.node-component.layer.version]]** (historical component layers, i.e., versioned folders like `_v1/`, `_v2/`) should be treated as immutable once created.
 This provides reliable references for external systems and ensures accurate provenance and history.

-**[[sflo.concept.mesh.resource.element.node-component.layer.current]]** (the latest "woven" concrete datasets, `_current`) should not be modified directly by users, but will be updated "on weave" if the [[sflo.concept.mesh.resource.element.node-component.layer.next]] has evolved.
+**[[sflo.concept.mesh.resource.element.node-component.layer.current]]** (the latest "woven" component layers, `_current`) should not be modified directly by users, but will be updated "on weave" if the [[sflo.concept.mesh.resource.element.node-component.layer.next]] has evolved.

-**[[sflo.concept.mesh.resource.element.node-component.layer.next]]** (working concrete datasets, `_next/`) are mutable:
+**[[sflo.concept.mesh.resource.element.node-component.layer.next]]** (working component layers, `_next/`) are mutable:
 - Can be edited and updated during development
-- Represent evolving state of the abstract dataset
+- Represent evolving state of the node component

 ## Creation and Lifecycle

-Concrete datasets are created through:
+component layers are created through:
 - **Initial authoring** - Creating `_current/` content
 - **Versioning** - Snapshotting `_current/` to `_v1/`, `_v2/` during [[sflo.concept.weave]]
 - **Draft preparation** - Working in `_next/` for future releases